Can’t stop thinking about food throughout your day?

 I wholeheartedly believe we don’t have a food problem as a society.

-We have a self-worth problem that comes from childhood brain patterning.
+We have a self-worth problem manifested through our fears from childhood brain patterning.
 Fear of rejection, failure, or abandonment.
 An addiction to chaos.

 Look around.
 You’ll see you’re in good company- countless people chasing body goals to find worth or using food to fill the void.
 Using food to avoid feeling.

 Listen, I want you to have a body you love.
 I’m okay with you going after aesthetic goals.
 But there’s an order of operations here.
 If you change the outside without changing the inside, you’ll find limits to your joy.
 Your results will be unsustainable.
 The order?
 Change your mind, then change your body.
 Or even change your mind as you change your body.
 The whole point is to establish a deep connection, trust, and respect with self and body.
 Become empowered with your choices around food and body.
 Which will then change your life.
 For good.

 Learn to love yourself on the way to your goal- not just when you meet it.

 The solution to food obsession?

 How do you begin to foster this connection, trust, and respect?
 Start with the basics.
 End the war between your mind and your body.
 Be willing to connect with your body on a physical level.
 Create a clear line of communication between body and mind.
 It’s time to integrate body, mind, and spirit.